Exercise & Dance

 Location: St. Paul’s Anglican Church Hall

-Performance of a dance can require a moderate level of fitness, equivalent to jumping rope for 2 minutes without a break.
+Dancing is moving to the music without stepping on anyone’s toes, pretty much the same as life.
+This introductory course encourages enthusiastic participants who wish to have fun.
+You will learn the basic steps such as the skipping, setting, and travelling steps found in most reels and jigs.
+Comfortable clothes and dancing shoes suitable for a high energy activity are recommended.
+Performance of a dance can require a moderate level of fitness, equivalent to jumping rope for 1 minute without a break.
 No partner necessary, but regular attendance is very important.
 Please notify the leader if you will be absent for any reason.